Skip to main content

 • Saved incident filters containing the deactivated user are not affected.

-To deactivate a user, do the following:
+To deactivate a user, follow these steps:

 1. Go to Admin Panel > User Management.